 Our customers are universities, public and private organisations (“Customers”) that wish their individual users that register with Us to benefit from the Services (“Members” and collectively the “Community”).

-‘We’, ‘Us’ and ‘Our’ means Togetherall Limited, a company registered in England and Wales under company number 06227377, with a registered office at 36-38 Whitefriars Street, London, EC4Y 8BQ.
+The controller responsible for your personal data is Togetherall Limited, a company registered in England and Wales under company number 06227377, with a registered office at 27 Old Gloucester Street, London, England, WC1N 3AX (“We”, “Us” “Our”).

-“You”, “Your”, “Yourself”, “You’ve” means the: (i) Members and other individual end users that access Our Site, requests or receive any of Our services and/or interact with Us by any means (email, phone, etc.); and (ii) the staff of Our customers (“Customers”) that interact with Us for the purpose of managing the services We provide to the Customer (“Customer’s Users)”.
+“You”, “Your”, “Yourself”, means the: (i) the Members and other individuals that access Our Site, requests or receive any of Our services and/or interact with Us by any means (email, phone, etc.); and (ii) the admin users and representatives of our Customers (“Admin Users”).

 Call Us on +44(0)203 405 6196

-Our services are available to individuals who are 16+ years old and are not intended for children.
+Our Services are available to individuals who are 16+ years old.
 We do not knowingly collect data relating to people under the age of 16.

-Our main aim in providing The Wall is to provide a safe place for Members to give and receive support while being able to share their thoughts, feelings and discussions with others in a confidential environment, where Your anonymity is respected.
+Our main goal is to enable a safe Community for Members to give and receive support while being able to share their thoughts, feelings and discussions with others in a confidential environment.

 We use appropriate administrative, physical and technical safeguards to protect Your Personal Data from loss or theft, unauthorised access, use or disclosure, or modification or destruction.
 For example, We train Our personnel to protect Your privacy and require them to comply with Our policies and procedures that protect Your Personal Data.
 In addition, We limit access to Your Personal Data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process Your Personal Data on Our instructions and they are subject to a duty of confidentiality.